What is a 457 Plan?

 #4 – Double Limit Contribution Provision

-The employees who were eligible to contribute to the plan but didn’t contribute and are near to the age of retirement i.e. minimum 3 years before the retirement age have the option to contribute at twice the limit to get benefited.
+The employees who were eligible to contribute to the plan but didn’t contribute and are near to the age of retirement i.e., minimum three years before the retirement age, have the option to contribute at twice the limit to get benefited.

 #5 – Other Features